thainnos/Salt-and-Pepper/PrintingTemplate/README.md

 # Printing Template

-The english version in currently in progress.
+The english version is currently in progress.